OpenZeppelin/cairo-contracts/PULL_REQUEST_TEMPLATE.md

 <!-- Some of the items may not apply. -->

 - [ ] Tests
-- [ ] Tried the feature on a public network
 - [ ] Documentation
+- [ ] Tried the feature on a public network <!-- Please share some tx link or proof to confirm proper behavior. -->